milasudril/fruit/doc/index.md

 }
 ~~~

-## Color conventions
+## Format of the internal framebuffer

+A UiManager maintains an internal framebuffer which everythiung is rendered to.
+The upper left corner
-Fruit uses 32-bit floating point values to represent channel values, where zero represents black and
+has coordinates (0, 0).
+The color values are encoded using 32-bit floating point values per channel
-one represents white.
-The channel layout is RGBA, with 16 bytes per pixel.
-Color values should be
+where zero represents black and one represents white.
+The channel layout is RGBA, with 16 bytes per
-treated as linear values.
+pixel.
+Color values should be treated as linear values.
 Thus, a value of 0.5 represents half intensity.
-Alpha blending assumes that
-color values are premultiplied with the opacity.
-This means that (1.0, 0.0, 0.0, 0.0) could represent
+Alpha blending assumes that color values are premultiplied with the opacity.
+This means that
-a red light.
+(1.0, 0.0, 0.0, 0.0) could represent a red light.

 ## Layout managment